Vita

 Details and technology

-“I mostly work with acrylic on canvas, occasionally in combination with pastel chalk.
 What fascinates me about my compositions is the variation of brush, palette knife and squeegee techniques, which I always choose consciously.

 With every brushstroke I create a dynamic that contributes to my paintings having a lasting effect on the viewer.

-Blending techniques in thick layers of wet paint, the use of the dry brush can be found in my works as well as fine relief-like structures that seem to transfer the two-dimensional work of art into three-dimensional reality.
+Blending techniques in thick layers of wet paint and the use of a dry brush can also be found in my works

-By deliberately leaving some lines open, I allow the viewer to bring their own creative process of recognition into my pictures.”
+I enable viewers to bring their own creative process of recognition into my paintings.”

 Style and composition

-“The works themselves are designed as expressionist-experimental abstractions with impressionist influences in the V.U.K.A reality.
+“The works themselves are expressionist-experimental abstractions

-In this process, the realistic representation consciously takes a back seat in favor of the sensory power of the image, in order to pave the way for an unconscious and thus liberated interaction between the viewer and the work of art.”
+In this process, the realistic representation deliberately takes a back seat in favor of the sensory power of the image,

 Close-up of the work "Magical Landscape"